WojtekKamilowski/CI_PP5_HSBS/README.md

 - Add functionalities to add,update & delete all users'post comments from the website without using django admin by superusers.

 - Add functionalities to add,update & delete user's own post comments.

-- Undo post like when clicking on the like icon.

 - Add additional product app where the items listed for sale would be related to the book store(complementary sales), however with different details than books usually have, for example bookmarks or reading torches, HiStory t-shirts and other gadgets etc.